xindl0423/Net4005A4/README.txt

 Running:
-In a ssh connection, run the pox terminal with the following: cd pox./pox.py forwarding.l2_learning
+In a ssh connection, run the pox terminal with the following: pox/pox.py forwarding.l2_learning

-In another ssh connection, create the topology with the following command: sudo mn --custom topology.py --topo topology --controller=remote --mac
+In another ssh connection, create the topology with the following command: sudo mn --custom topology.py --topo Testtopo --controller=remote --mac

 ## Contributors
 Xindong Lin